Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is GxP and who sets the guidelines?

-Gxp stands for "Good Practices" and refers to a collection of guidelines to ensure quality and compliance in the life sciences.
+GxP stands for “Good Practices” – a set of guidelines designed to ensure quality and compliance in the life sciences industry.

 Lot tracking explained simply Lot tracking explained simply – Beitrag öffnen